 Iglesia de la Purísima

-Iglesia de la Purisima is a beautiful church opposite the Monterrey Palace.
+Iglesia de la Purisima is a beautiful church opposite Monterrey Palace.
 There were not many visitors inside, at least not when I was there.
 The entrance is free so make sure to come by and see the paintings by Ribera and the famous high altarpiece.
 Make sure to have a look at its dome: I love the color!

 Capilla de San Francisco